London House Extension Cost in 2025:

 Insurance – Notify insurers before construction begins to avoid liability for structural damage during renovations.

-VAT – Regular VAT rate is 20%, but reduced rates might apply to certain cases.
+VAT – Regular VAT rate is 20%, but reduced rates might apply to certain cases (When a property has been vacant for over two years or converting a single house to seperate flats)

-• Windows and Doors – Larger windows carry higher costs per square meter, affected by glazing, insulation, and style.
+• Windows and Doors – Larger windows carry higher costs per square meter, the level of insulation, material and thickness of the frames can also increase the cost.

 • Site Constraints – Soil type, relocation of utilities, and property listing affect costs.

-• Specification and Finishes – Material quality, lighting, and electronics impact expenses.
+• Specification and Finishes – Material quality, lighting, and electronics can increase costs.

 Added Value: